ktch/ktch.github.com/_posts/2012-06-18-jll-skyline.md

 author: Zach Phillips
 ---

-The problem: Jones Lang LaSalle's Atlanta branch needed a mobile way to browse their commercial real estate portfolio.
+Jones Lang LaSalle's Atlanta branch needed a mobile way to browse their commercial real estate portfolio.

 What they had was a huge poster-sized InDesign document.
 Our job was to figure out how to get that whole poster (with more than fifty buildings and availability and agent contact information for each) into a mobile-optimized view, easy to quickly browse.